The 21st of July.

 Suffice it to say, I had no garden to speak of that summer at all.
 Rather than spend time pulling weeds around my tomatoes and cucumber plants, I pulled weeds from the recesses of my heart.
 I spent more time at church, in adoration or taking my mom along with me to pray the Rosary or visit a few sacred places on days I would take her to see my dad.

-I was tending to the garden of my heart and helping and loving on my mom as best as I could while also carting Sophia back and forth to other appointments.
+I was tending to the garden of my heart and helping and loving on my mom as she prepares to let go of her husband as best as I could while also carting Sophia back and forth to other appointments.

 Oh, and I was also raising my three other tender-hearted grieving and growing children.